 Battery Temperature – Cells generate heat while charging.
 If the cell gets too hot, it can be damaged or worse, may catastrophically fail.
 Vehicle manufacturers solve this by cooling the pack while charging.
 To double the maximum charging speed, the car’s battery cooling system must handle double the heat load in worst-case conditions.
 This means doubling the radiator size, having a larger HVAC compressor, adding more fans and other components.

 Internal HV Components – More power requires thicker wires and larger contactors.
-This increases costs, requires some additional space and adds to the vehicle weight.
+This increases cost, requires some additional space, and adds to the vehicle’s weight.